Hampshire: Last Royal Navy Dunkirk veteran dies aged 102

 "One fella leaned on my shoulder, gave a sigh of relief and said 'Thank God we've got a Navy' and that sort of churned it up inside of me.
 We knew we had to get those soldiers back from Dunkirk."

-Mr Churcher went on to serve in the Mediterranean, at D-Day and ended WW2 in the Far East.
+Mr Churcher went on to serve in the Mediterranean, at D-Day and ended the war in the Far East.

+Since retiring from the Navy in 1960, he worked for a printers, sold ice creams in Portsmouth and became a football referee.

 Follow BBC South on Facebook, Twitter, or Instagram.
 Send your story ideas to south.newsonline@bbc.co.uk.